University of Queensland Mayne Medical School: History

 The first sketch plans for the proposed Medical School were prepared by Nowland in February 1936.
 A modest, three-storey, brick and concrete building "in an adaption of the Romanesque style" accommodating teaching spaces for an envisioned 150 students was sited on the northern part of the site adjacent to the Brisbane General Hospital with the main entrance to Weightman Street.
 This design was rejected by the Faculty of Medicine who suggested that "a simple Greek front with double columns on either side of the main entrance porch would give the building a more dignified and characteristic appearance and would look better and more striking from a distance".
 New sketch plans were prepared for a much larger scheme "for a three-storey building of brick, concrete and steel structure with flat roofs in the Renaissance Style" again to the rear of the site but with the main entrance to Herston Road.
 The School was constructed to this design except that the lantern roof was replaced with a dome.
 The building has been planned to accommodate further wings to each end.

-The monumentality and civic grandeur given to the Medical School reflect the importance of the building to the Government, to the University of Queensland and to the medical profession.

 When the building opened the ground floor contained: the main hall; main office; various laboratories and associated facilities including a mortuary.
 The library, laboratories, lecture rooms, associated offices and equipment rooms occupied the first floor.
 The second floor accommodated the main galleried lecture theatre, museum, two laboratories and associated support rooms.
 An animal house stood on the flat roof to the west.
 Consideration had been given to the provision of services and use of suitable materials to facilitate the effective operation of the building.
 All windows except those on the south-east were glazed with anti-actinic glass of a soft bluish-green to counteract the glare and reduce heat transmission.
 Other services and fittings included sound-proofing, ventilating systems, refrigeration, stainless steel and chromium-plated fittings, and specialised electrical and drainage systems.
 A double wall running the length of the building to the rear corridor houses horizontal and vertical service ducts.
 Furniture and fittings throughout the building are of Queensland timbers and were constructed in the Government's Ipswich Road Workshop.